benshimonz/V1/README.md

 **Split tag**, ('_{st}_') - depicted by an index wrapped in curly brackets.
 Each 'splits' purple rectangle has a property tag on its top-left corner.
 The numbering for property tags, aggregation tags and split tags is joint, and each tag is unique.

 A split tag serves as a placeholder for the number of splits that satisfy the condition.
+Split tags can be used:

+* as part of another property tag's constraint (see Q108, Q109)
+* as part of an aggregation tag's definition (see Q116, Q117)
+* as part of an aggregation tag's constraint (see Q120)
+* as part of a min/max aggregation (see Q131,Q132)
+* as part of a split definition (see Q226,Q227)

-Split tags can be used to force constraints on the value of other split tags.
+to force constraints on the value of other split tags.

 _**Q159:** Any **dragon** for which there are more days where (the number of dragons **it** froze is greater than the number of dragons that froze **it**) than days where (the number of dragons that froze **it** is greater than the number of dragons **it** froze)_